 - Speed Index, which shows how quickly the contents of the page are visibly populated;

-- Largest Contentful Paint, which marks the time at which the largest text or image is painted;
+- Largest Contentful Paint, which marks the time at which the most significant text or image is painted;

 - Cumulative Layout Shift, which measures the movement of visible elements that are in the viewport;

-Lighthouse Speed allows a thorough overview of what your website might be missing and lacking while also offering you general information on how your website is doing overall.
-This platform is of massive value, considering the fact it is free and always evolving to offer you the best service and experience when wanting to improve your website quality.
+Lighthouse Speed allows a thorough overview of what your website might be missing and lacking while offering you general information on how your website is overall.
+This platform is of massive value, considering it is free and constantly evolving to offer you the best service and experience when wanting to improve your website quality.

 Core Web Vitals

 Core Web Vitals are a variety of metrics used by Google to score the general user experience when loading your webpage.
 They are a part of Google’s overall evaluation of “page experience,” which, similarly to the previously mentioned Lighthouse Speed, offers you an in-depth overview of how the customers are experiencing your website and its services.

 It is calculated through three main metrics, which are:

 - Largest Contentful Paint (LCP) measures the duration of the loading performance.
 Meaning the time it takes for the website content to load fully.
 Statistically, this action should take about 2.5 seconds within the initial page loading;